amrege/cs228-notes/preliminaries/applications/index.md

 ## Translation

 Suppose that we have gathered a training set of paragraphs that were transcribed in both English and Chinese.
-We can build a probabilistic mode $$ p(y|x) $$ to generate an English sentence $$ y $$ conditioned on the corresponding Chinese sentence $$ x $$; this is an instance of *machine translation*.
+We can build a probabilistic mode $$p(y given x)$$ to generate an English sentence $$ y $$ conditioned on the corresponding Chinese sentence $$ x $$; this is an instance of *machine translation*.

 ![Neural Machine Translation](nmt-model-fast.gif)